-North is currently the Spencer T. Olin Professor in Arts and Sciences at Washington University in St. Louis.
+North was the Spencer T. Olin Professor in Arts and Sciences at Washington University in St. Louis.
 He was the co-recipient (along with Robert Fogel) of the 1993 Nobel Prize in Economics "for having renewed research in economic history by applying economic theory and quantitative methods in order to explain economic and institutional change."
-North has authored numerous books, including The Rise of the Western World (with R. P. Thomas, 2nd edition), Growth and Welfare in the American Past, Structure and Change in Economic History, Institutions, Institutional Change and Economic Performance, and most recently Understanding the Process of Economic Change.
+North authored numerous books, including The Rise of the Western World (with R. P. Thomas, 2nd edition), Growth and Welfare in the American Past, Structure and Change in Economic History, Institutions, Institutional Change and Economic Performance, and most recently Understanding the Process of Economic Change.

 North's Work at Cato